Auntie Momo's Top 15 Wedding Day Tips

-Avoid strapless wedding dress - especially if you are big busted.
+Avoid strapless wedding dresses.
 You will spend the entire wedding yanking up the front of the dress.

 Getting into the limo (yank!), going down the aisle (yank!), during the photos (yank! yank! yank!), at the cocktails (yank!) during the first dance (yank! yank!).

 Strapless dresses are also super tight.
 They have to be to stay up.
 It's just no fun being squeezed into a hot tight dress for 14 hours.

 Do't go too crazy at the gym.
 You want to look strong and healthy.
 Not like the Incredible Hulk, with veiny biceps popping out of your dress.

 5) Don't forget to thank your parents publicly

 Don’t forget to thank your parents during the speeches.
 Thank your spouse's parents too.
 I don't know why, but lots of newlyweds forget to do this.